mauricioklein/mauricioklein.github.io/_posts/2015-09-03-ruby-is-not-only-rails.md

 Easy, isn't?!

-Of course, only Sinatra we can't do much, but using additional gems, Sinatra power become unlimited.
+Of course, Sinatra alone can't do much, but using additional gems, Sinatra's power become unlimited.

 When to use Sinatra?